-The Volume Weighted Average Price, or more commonly known as the VWAP, is a trading indicator that is calculated by taking the number of shares bought times the share price and then dividing by total shares bought.
+The volume weighted average price is a trading indicator that is calculated by taking the number of shares bought times the share price and then dividing by total shares bought.

 This is a key indicator and guideline for institutions and pension plans that look to take large positions and need to know whether they are getting in at a good price or not.

 It also allows them to get into positions without disrupting the market or elevating prices unnaturally with their large orders, resulting in unfavorable entry prices for them.

 The VWAP is a major level of importance that a lot of big traders and institutions monitor and is why you should be paying attention to it too.

 VWAP Trading Strategies

 So you may be asking yourself, how do I trade using the VWAP indicator?

 Below we’ll go over three important strategies utilizing the VWAP that you can use in your trading to help find great risk/reward entry points.

 In the 5-minute NVDA chart above you will notice two lines.
 The teal one is the 20-day moving average while the white one is the Volume Weighted Average Price, which is much slower moving.
 A strategy that a lot of traders use is to short when prices close below this key indicator and buy when they close above.

 Another strategy that traders use is to let the market make a move for the first couple candles and then wait for a pullback to the VWAP to either get long with the trend or short with the trend, which ever way the market is moving.